JudeSafo/digital-copyright-1/README.md

 ```
 $ haiphen -e -i License -o LICENSE_sha256hash.enc
 ```
-Confirm that your (chrome) browser opens to confirm the encrypted license has been written to the filecoin blockchain at the new [hash-address](/https://ipfs.infura.io/ipfs/)
+Confirm that your (chrome) browser opens and the transaction has been written to an ethereum node at [hash-address](/https://ipfs.infura.io/ipfs/)

 ### Deploy docker image and monitor <a name="deploy_docker"></a>
-1. deploy your image
+1. deploy your image, run:
 ```
 $ docker run test_docker_image
 ```
 3. ...
-4. (In progress) Open the [chrome extension](https://github.com/JudeSafo/digital-copyright) to `ping` haiphen for metadata on your api (e.g. end-point users, tags, traffic, connected APIs)
+4. (In progress) Open the [chrome extension](https://chrome.google.com/webstore/detail/haiphen-an-api-marketplac/klolgapgdelcegmhiklbpacjdaiknimb) to track your API activity (e.g. traffic, header

 <br><br>
 #### Demo (placeholder)